‘Pokemon GO’ Update: New Patch Quietly Nerfs Egg Hatching, Buddy Walking Mechanic

 “Changed distance tracking to better account for GPS drift.”

-According to Forbes, GPS drift is the phenomena that takes place when satellites get scrambled and unsure about your exact position, causing your character to jump to and fro on the in-game map, thereby counting toward your egg hatching or Buddy walking distance.
+According to Forbes, GPS drift is the phenomena that takes place when satellites get scrambled and unsure about your exact position, causing your character to jump to and fro on the in-game map, thereby counting toward your egg hatching or buddy walking distance.
 It doesn’t exactly work as well as regular walking does, or the currently-being-cracked-down-on process of leaving Pokemon GO on while you’re driving on or a passenger in a vehicle.
 But if you leave your game on for long enough, it could make a world of difference without players having to step out of the house for a walk or a jog.

 With the positive scripting Niantic used in its change log, the new Pokemon GO update’s GPS drift corrections seem like a good thing.
 But Forbes stressed that this “nerf” may not go down well with players for a number of reasons aside from egg hatching/Buddy walking being the best ways to fill out a Pokedex with a lot of blanks.